 Over 160 hill walking, climbing and mountaineering clubs hold membership of Mountaineering Scotland, with nearly 7,000 club members enjoying the benefits of Mountaineering Scotland membership and supporting the work we do on behalf of hill walkers, climbers and mountaineers in Scotland.

 Clubs can offer a brilliant way to meet people who share your passion for the hills, get out and about on club meets and grow your skills and experience.
 Why not find out if there is one near you?

-We offer advice to club officials and committees to ensure your clubs are as successful, safe and active as possible.
-We have new clubs and online Meetup groups joining us each year and are always happy to welcome more.
+We offer advice to club organisers and committees to ensure your clubs are as successful, safe and active as possible.
+We have new clubs and groups joining us each year and are always happy to welcome your club into our community.